 If you leave the brief solely in the hands of the client, you will likely miss crucial information.
 That’s why giving the client a creative brief template at the start is a really great idea.
 It just gets everyone on the same page.

 The creative brief also enables key stakeholders to give their input early, avoiding problems related to feedback that comes in after you’ve already decided on the project scope.
+It also means you can move on to document collection and the project implementation faster.

 Well-designed creative brief templates are not only concise but are visually appealing.
 They are easy to complete and interactive.
 For example, a good brief template or survey will enable the client to upload logos and corporate identity documents.